Air ducts in a home with metal-baked tape applied to prevent air duct leakage

 Holes in the return section of the duct will draw dirt, dust, pollution, pollen, and other particles into your home through the ductwork.

 You may notice that the floors and furniture that immediately surround your vents are grittier than usual, especially when the system is running.
-This is a good indicator of a leak or hole.

 Testing for Air Duct Leaks